Umag waterfront and marina on the northern Istrian coast

 ATP Tennis Complex

-Home to the ATP Croatia Open, one of the most important summer tennis tournaments on the Adriatic.
+Home to the ATP Croatia Open, one of the Adriatic's most important summer tennis tournaments.

 Punta Beach

-Popular beach area close to the old town, with pebbled sections, rocky coves, and clear Adriatic water.
+A popular beach area close to the old town, with pebbled sections, rocky coves and clear Adriatic water.

 Laguna Stella Maris

-Well-known resort area with beaches, swimming zones, sports facilities, and family-friendly amenities.
+A resort area with beaches, swimming zones, sports facilities and family-friendly amenities.

 Seafront Promenade

-A long waterfront walk connecting the old town, marina, and resort areas — ideal at sunset.
+A long waterfront walk connecting the old town, marina and resort areas, especially good at sunset.

 Cycling Routes

-Coastal and inland cycling routes through vineyards, olive groves, and the Istrian countryside.
+Coastal and inland cycling routes through vineyards, olive groves and Istrian countryside.

 Why Visit